qcooperative/presentations/qgis-us-meeting-2020/slides.rst

 QCooperative
 ============

-+ Broad range of services
++ Broad range of services in GIS
 + Open Source ethics
 + International
 + Active members of the QGIS community